Home » Geography » Line of Control

 Read More: Amar Jawan Jyoti

-After the partition of India, present-day India and Pakistan contested the princely state of Jammu and Kashmir – India because of the ruler’s accession to the country, and Pakistan by virtue of the state’s Muslim-majority population.
+After the partition of India, present-day India and Pakistan contested the princely state of Jammu and Kashmir – India because the ruler acceded to the country, and Pakistan by the state’s Muslim-majority population.
 Before a cease-fire was negotiated through UN mediation, the First Kashmir War of 1947 raged for more than a year.
 A cease-fire line was agreed upon by all parties.

 Only minimal changes were made to the original ceasefire line after the 1965 Kashmir War and the 1971 Indo-Pakistani War (which saw Bangladesh gain independence).
 Both nations agreed to turn the ceasefire line into a “Line of Control” (LoC) and observe it as a de facto border that armed conflict should not cross in the succeeding Simla Agreement in 1972.